 Cilla (E-RYT 500hour) is co-founder and instructor at Sukha Yoga, a long-time resident of Burlington and a lifelong student of the mind and body.
-She has been practicing yoga since 2001 and strongly believes that as a teacher, one should always continue to practice and learn.
+She has been practicing yoga since 2001 and strongly believes that as a teacher, one should always continue to practice and learn to better serve others.
 She started her continuing education at the University of Vermont where she earned a bachelors Degree in Psychology.
 When she began her college career she was unsure of the future but knew one thing: she wanted to help others.
-Through schooling and self study she realized the important link between the mind and the body and decided to attend Touchstone Healing Arts.
+Through college and self study she realized the important link between the mind and the body and decided to attend Touchstone Healing Arts.
 This school provided an in depth training in anatomy, alignment and holistic health to become a massage therapist.
 Over the years she furthered her education in massage with certificates in Thai massage, Balinese massage, Lymphatic massage, Hot Stone massage as well as Ayurvedic massage and body treatments.
 It was during these years in her youth that she discovered yoga.
 She turned to her yoga practice initially for relief due to the constant pain of scoliosis and physically demanding work.
 Once she began, she couldn’t stop.
 She realized that yoga not only relieved her aches and pains by making her stronger and more open, but it also broadened her mindfulness and awareness.
 She was able to work through deep physical and emotional scarring and become a much healthier and happier person.
 She realized the impact her practice had on her own well being and wanted to share this powerful, transformative practice with others to help them overcome obstacles and suffering.
 She completed her 200 hour teacher training locally (Burlington, VT) and spent several years assisting 200 hour teacher trainings.
-She then moved on to complete her 500 hour Advanced training of Hatha Yoga, under the Tantric Tradition in Indonesia.
+She then moved on to complete her 500 hour Advanced training of Hatha Yoga, under the Tantric Tradition, in Bali.
 Here she was able to dive deeper into the practice, and take it far beyond asana and pranayama.

 Noah Weisman, co-founder and instructor, grew up in Burlington, VT.
 He began his study of the body and movement in 2003 when he started training in Brazilian Jiu Jitsu.
 He trained under Carlson Gracie Sr, protege, Julio Fernandez, one of the original Carlson Gracie Sr black belts.
 Jiu Jitsu translates as the “gentle art” and focuses on using your opponent’s force against themselves rather than opposing their energy.
 Noah took his BJJ to the next level by receiving his brown belt and competing as a professional mixed martial arts fighter for several years.
 He fought both locally and on the national level.
 He loved that he was able to condition and push his body to new places, while also remaining calm and focused.
 He also enjoyed sharing his love of the sport and of physical fitness by teaching various mixed martial arts and conditioning classes.
 When Noah met Cilla a decade ago, he was training several hours a day around the same time she began teaching yoga.
 It took several years of her teaching, with some gentle coaxing, before Noah finally decided to give yoga a try.
 Initially, he would go to her core yoga class hoping to work a sweat and build more strength for his MMA/BJJ practice, but what he found with consistent practice was much more than just physical strength and endurance.
 He liked the physical challenge of the asanas themselves but found amazing mental benefits from the more subtle aspects of the practice.
 He continues to practice daily and is always looking to deepen his yoga practice through books on philosophy, workshops and self study.
 Noah was born to teach and connect with others and his passion for life is inspiring.
 He feels that we can all make small improvements every day and over time this will lead to an improved quality of life, not only for ourselves but for those around us.